Chibela/Door-Step_CS120_project/README_FULL_APP.md

-# Door Step Food Truck - Full Stack Application
+# ServeDash - Full Stack Application

-A complete food truck management system with React frontend and Flask backend, featuring role-based access for Admin, Customer, and Staff.
+A complete food ordering and management system with React frontend and Flask backend, featuring role-based access for Admin, Customer, and Staff.

 ## 🎨 Design Features